-Help treat foot problems such as plantar fasciitis, bursitis, tendinitis, diabetic foot ulcers, and foot, ankle, and heel pain with prescription braces, shoes and inserts.
+Help treat foot problems such as plantar fasciitis, bursitis, tendinitis, diabetic foot ulcers, and heel pain with prescription braces, shoes, and inserts.

 Team AFFC and our Podiatric Physicians are proud to offer custom molded shoes and extra depth accommodative footwear to our patients!
 AFFC offers a large range of style options from the latest Birkenstock styles to custom modified footwear for patients with prostheses.
 Our Allentown (Walbert Ave. office) shoe department offers several manufacturers.

 Custom orthotics are specially-made devices designed to support and comfort your feet.
 Prescription orthotics are crafted for you and no one else.
 They match the contours of your feet precisely and are designed for the way you move.
 Orthotics are only manufactured after a podiatrist has conducted a complete evaluation of your feet, ankles, and legs, so the orthotic can accommodate your unique foot structure and pathology.